linode/docs/docs/applications/containers/how-to-use-lxd-containers-on-linode.md

 3. Reboot your Linode from the Linode Manager.

-**Disk:**
+### Disk

-1. In the Linode manager dashboard, find the **Disks** section and click **Create a new disk**.
+1. In the Linode Manager, find the **Disks** section and click **Create a new disk**.

     ![Create a Linode Disk](/docs/assets/lxd/create_new_disk.png)

     {{< note >}}
 If your Linode's distribution disk already has 100% of the available disk space allocated to it, you will need to resize the disk before you can create a storage disk.
-See [Resizing a Disk](/docs/platform/disk-images/disk-images-and-configuration-profiles/#resizing-a-disk) in our Disk Images and Configuration Profiles guide for more information.
+See [Resizing a Disk](/docs/platform/disk-images/disk-images-and-configuration-profiles/#resizing-a-disk) for more information.
 {{< /note >}}

 2. Edit your Linode's Configuration Profile.
 Under **Block Device Assignment**, assign your new disk to `/dev/sdc`.
 Make a note of this path, which you will need when configuring LXD in the next section.